ghosh-r/ghosh-r.github.io/_posts/2021-06-20-intro-huggingface-api.md

 The `grouped_entities` parameter just ensures that the `pipeline` can recognize the names that have more than one word, like, you know, Chocolate Factory.

-%[<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=46&kernelSessionId=66118660" height="400" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe>]
+<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=46&kernelSessionId=66118660" height="400" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe

 See how it recognizes a person, his profession, and location on its own, and also labels them as "PER", "ORG", and "LOC" (meaning location), respectively.